FrenchKit/FrenchKitCodeOfConduct/README.md

 ## Introduction

 _In our opinion, defining a conference as pro-respect and tolerance in a Code of Conduct is intrinsically harmful.
 It legitimates the fact that it could be possible for a technology-focused event to oppose such values.
-Inclusivity is *not* an opinion: it is an universal and obvious principle._
+Inclusivity is *not* an opinion: it is a universal and obvious principle._

 ## FrenchKit Code of Conduct 2019